 - Review your application and check for errors.
 To avoid a personal loan rejection, take the time to read over your application carefully to make sure all the details are correct.
 Even a simple spelling error can prevent a lender from verifying your identity, which could lead to your application being rejected, so don’t skip past this step.

 - Enlist a cosigner if you have bad credit.
 If you’re applying for an Ontario short-term personal loan and you’ve got a poor credit score, consider asking someone to cosign your personal loan.
-If your cosigner has an excellent credit rating and regular income, you’ll be able to access better rates and more favourable terms.
-However, they’ll have to assume responsibility for paying back the loan if you can’t keep up with the repayments.
+If your cosigner has an excellent credit rating and regular income, you’ll increase your chances of approval.
+However, your cosigner will have to assume responsibility for paying back the loan if you can’t keep up with the repayments.

 Can I get a short-term loan with no credit check?

 Yes, you can.
 Some lenders that work with bad-credit borrowers in Ontario offer short-term loans with no credit check.
 Instead of considering your credit score, they’ll look at factors like your income and any other outstanding debts to assess your ability to repay a loan.

 But be careful: some sketchy lenders target borrowers in desperate financial situations.
 Make sure you thoroughly research a loan provider before you apply, so you can be certain you’re dealing with a legitimate lender.

 How much does an Ontario short-term loan cost?